A solid pathway to Canada

 - Ability to adapt to Canada.

 For example, after age 29, you start losing valuable points.
-In the last several months,the threshold for issuance of Invitations to Apply to candidates in the Express Entry pool has remained in the 440 to 470 point range.
+In the last several months, prior to the pause during the pandemic, Invitations to Apply to candidates in the Express Entry pool stood at the 450 to 470 point range.
 Time waits for no one.
 Now is the time to take action.

 You must show that you have sufficient funds to be able to settle in Canada.
 Unless you have a valid job offer before you come to Canada, you will need to prove to the Visa Officer that you have a minimum level of funds at your disposal.
 These funds need to be ‘liquid’ in nature, in other words, cash in a bank or other savings account.
 You must still have unfettered access to your settlement funds at the time you arrive or “land” in Canada.
 How much funds are we talking about?
 Well that depends on how many members there are in your family, even if they will not accompany you to Canada.
 For 2022, the following are minimum requirements:

 |Family Members||Settlement Funds Required|